 Step 3: Start Building

-Now that your template has the proper color scheme, it's time to start building your infographic.
+Now that you have the proper color scheme, it's time to start building your infographic.
 Here's a few different tools and features you can use in PowerPoint to ensure your infographic remains visually appealing:

 Step 4: Add Sources and a Call-to-Action